erlandbo/TDT4290/models/SSED/README.md

 ## Troubleshooting
 - You may want to reduce the batch-size in classifier/config/defaults.py if you receive a *CUDA OUT OF MEMORY* error.

+# More features
+This repository used only a few features from the SSED-repo.
+The model contains much more features than listed over, such as data-augmentation and inference.
+Checkout the original repo and maser thesis for details.